techtanzeel/collado-io/src/markdown/blog/would-you-rather-refactor/index.md

 title: "The Would You Rather Refactor"
 date: "2018-11-01"
 path: "/blog/2018/would-you-rather-refactor"
-tags: ["udacity", "update", "tech", "coding"]
+tags: ["udacity", "update", "product", "tech", "coding"]
 featured: "false"
-excerpt: "The product story behind the major refactor to the Would You Rather app, Udacity's React Nanodegree second project, based on React & Redux."
+excerpt: "The product story behind the major refactor to the Magis app (formerly Would You Rather), Udacity's React Nanodegree second project, based on React & Redux."
 ---

 Last March I [joined the Udacity's React Developer Nanodegree (RDND)](https://eu.udacity.com/course/react-nanodegree--nd019).
 I did it mostly driven by [curiosity](/blog/2017/curiosity-trumps-everything), a passion for coding and crafting digital products.
 Most importantly, I did it as a way to [relate and connect](/blog/2016/ironhack-experience) in a more profound way with our team of engineers.